2016 Final property tax bills are mailed out between May 19 and May 26 with a payment due date of Thursday, June 16, 2016.

 Funds public transit services based on your service delivery area.
-Operating costs are funded by a combination of user fees and property taxation.

-Represents costs associated with the repayment of borrowed funds along with funding of capital projects.
+These are costs associated with the repayment of borrowed funds along with funding of capital projects.

-Roads and Traffic:
+Roads and traffic:

-Funds the operation and maintenance of the city’s road network and traffic control systems.
+The City maintains its road network and traffic control systems.

 Parks, recreation and culture: